THE FALL OF DON JUAN

 WITNESS.
 Fifty three.
 But I wasn't young either.

 WITNESS.
 Believe it or not, it was wonderful.
-There was a touch of grey in her hair, wrinkles on her face, but her body was young and fresh, her breasts firm and supple, and she was endlessly gentle...
+There was a touch of grey in her hair, wrinkles on her face, but her body was young and fresh, her breasts heavy and hard, and she was endlessly gentle...
 There's something maternal in a woman of that age, she gives you peace, consolation, comfort, tenderness...
 And you feel like a man and a child, a lover, a protector...
 Anyway, these are just my fantasies.
+Never mind.

 NATALIE.
-I'm listening to you and asking myself if I envy the women you've been with, or pity them?
+I'm listening to you and asking myself: do I envy your women or pity them?

 NATALIE.
 I'll tell you some other time.
 (To Witness.)
 Do you ever get bored?

 NATALIE.
-And your women, did they ever get bored with you?
+And your women, were they ever bored with you?

 NATALIE.
 But they're not here.

 WITNESS.
-Ask yourself.
+Then ask yourself again.
 Are you bored with me?

 MICHAEL.
 What does it have to do with being bored or not?
-Are you saying that the man is supposed to be the entertainer, instead of something more worthy or more important?
+In your opinion the man's purpose is to be an entertainer?
+Nothing more worthy, more important?

 MICHAEL.
 A man is not a dancing monkey.
-He should earn money, take care of his woman, support his family.
+He should earn money, take care of his woman, support the family.

 WITNESS.
 You should run for congress.